 - The Illuminati: Well, duh.

-- Office Romance: The Twitterverse Experiment featured a story concerning a Love Triangle between two Illuminati agents and the librarian of Innsmouth Academy, suffice it to say, it did not end well.
+- Office Romance: The Twitterverse Experiment featured a story concerning a Love Triangle between two Illuminati agents and the librarian of Innsmouth Academy.
+Suffice it to say, it did not end well.

-- Post Modern Magic: As the most modern of the factions, the Illuminati like to incorporate technology into their use of magic wherever possible, from the W.A.N.D. energy manipulators used in refueling the wards, to specially-made hard drives for imprisoning demons.
+- Post Modern Magic: As the most modern of the factions, the Illuminati like to incorporate technology into their use of magic wherever possible, from the W.A.N.D. energy manipulators used in refueling the wards of Innsmouth Academy, to specially-made hard drives for imprisoning demons.

 - Pyramid Power: Inherent in every aspect of the Pyramid symbol, especially when used as a protective ward.

 - Screw the Rules, I Have Connections!: In the event that the Illuminati can't control something directly, they simply command one of their many political or corporate allies to do it for them, setting up yet another Man Behind the Man situation.

 - Screw the Rules, I Have Money!: The Illuminati are in the habit of buying influence all over the world, securing control over corporations, governments, and even institutions in the Secret World.